The Barbarian (wrestler): Paul Jones' Army (1984-1986)

 now back in Crockett's territory Jim Crockett, Jr. changed Vailahi into Konga the Barbarian.
 He debuted in JCP on 29 December 1984 episode of WorldWide after a match between Assassin #1 and Kareem Mohammad as a member of Paul Jones' Army.
 He defeated Sam Houston in his first match later in the night.
 Vailahi was brought into the company to aid Jones in his rivalry with Jimmy Valiant.
 He was paired with Superstar Billy Graham under the management of Jones.
 At the inaugural The Great American Bash, Barbarian teamed with Graham and Abdullah the Butcher in a loss to Sam Houston, Manny Fernandez and Buzz Tyler in a six-man tag team match.
 Following the event, Barbarian occasionally teamed with Abdullah and turned on Graham by the end of the year.
-Barbarian lost to Graham in an arm wrestling contest and then in a singles match at Starrcade.
+Barbarian lost to Graham in an arm wrestling contest and then in a singles match at Starrcade '85: The Gathering.
 At the NWA/AWA Star Wars, Vailahi lost to Capitol Sports Promotions star Carlos Colón.
 Vailahi frequently teamed with Black Bart, Shaska Whatley, Teijho Khan, as well as Baron von Raschke throughout 1986.
 Vailahi teamed with Raschke to participate in the 1986 Crockett Cup, losing to Jimmy Valiant and Manny Fernandez in the opening round.
 It was during this time that "Konga" was dropped from his name and he became simply The Barbarian.
 Raschke left Jones' team and became a rival of the group.
-At Starrcade, Whatley and Barbarian lost to Hector Guerrero and Raschke in a tag team match.
+At Starrcade '86: The Skywalkers, Whatley and Barbarian lost to Hector Guerrero and Raschke in a tag team match.